mrsp/serow/README.md

 # README
 SEROW (State Estimation RObot Walking) Framework for Humanoid/Quadruped Robot Walking Estimation.
 The code is open-source (BSD License).
 Please note that this work is an on-going research and thus some parts are not fully developed yet.
 Furthermore, the code will be subject to changes in the future which could include greater re-factoring.

-# NEW
-SEROW now supports Quadruped Robots also.

 Video: https://www.youtube.com/watch?v=nkzqNhf3_F4

 Papers: